scottj97/environment-modules-in-git/README.md

 module use --append {/home/modules/modulefiles}
 ```

+* There are no other MODULEPATH directories in use.
+(This is a
+  limitation of `module unload localmodules`.)

 * Other Unix users (not named `modules`) use the modules from
   `/home/modules/modulefiles` most of the time.